A fully precessing higher-mode surrogate model of effective-one-body waveforms: Results

 At higher total mass the match computation focuses on higher frequency content in the surrogate.
-We have already remarked above, that surrogate fits tend to have lower accuracy for time nodes which are close to the merger and thus surrogate accuracy worsens towards higher frequencies.
+We have already remarked above, that surrogate fits tend to have lower accuracy for time nodes that are close to the merger and thus surrogate accuracy worsens towards higher frequencies.
 Therefore, we expect that matches will overall worsen for higher mass systems.
-We can see in Fig.~\ref{fig:train_match_200} that this is clearly visible at a total mass of $200 \msun$.
-For this total mass, very few \ac{GW} cycles are in \LIGO band and they are concentrated in the merger-ring-down region.
-We see that the distribution pattern of the matches is similar to the $50 \msun$ result, but there is longer tail of low matches: we find that 4 \% of the cases exceed 1\% mismatch and 70 cases have more than 10\% mismatch.
+This can be seen in Fig.~\ref{fig:train_match_200} which corresponds to a total mass of $200 \msun$.
+For this total mass, very few \ac{GW} cycles are in the \LIGO band and they are concentrated in the merger-ring-down region.
+We see that the distribution pattern of the matches is similar to the $50 \msun$ result, but there is a long tail of low matches: we find that 4 \% of the cases exceed 1\% mismatch and 70 cases have more than 10\% mismatch.
 Again, the behavior on the validation set shown in Fig.~\ref{fig:valid_match_200} follows the training set very closely, finding 4\% cases with a mismatch exceeding 1\% and 64 cases with a mismatch greater than 10\% as can be seen in Fig.~ \ref{fig:all_match_histogram}.

 We further test the validity of the surrogate model for extrapolated spin magnitudes exceeding the limit of $0.8$ we used in the surrogate construction.
-To do this, we compare the surrogate to the \seob waveforms with at least one the component spin magnitudes in the range $(0.8, 0.99)$ for a total mass of $50 \msun$.
+To do this, we compare the surrogate to the \seob waveforms with at least one of the component spin magnitudes in the range $(0.8, 0.99)$ for a total mass of $50 \msun$ with inclination of $60^{0}$.
 For spin magnitudes up to $0.9$, we obtain mismatches up to 5\%.
 If we further increase the spin on the larger \ac{BH} beyond $0.9$ the mismatches can reach values as high as 20\% if the mass ratio is larger than 5.
 For mass ratios less than 5, mismatches do not exceed 10\%.
 In addition, mismatches do not exceed 10\% for any value of the secondary spin magnitude if the spin magnitude of the primary is below $0.9$ -- indeed we expect that the spin of the secondary \ac{BH} should only have a very small effect on the waveform if the mass ratio is very unequal.